 But it’s not only about being too ambitious.
 There are plenty of other reasons why startups fail to release their project without exceeding their budgets and deadlines:

 - Insufficient research.
 The team did not conduct a proper marketing research.
-As a result team gets useless product that no one wants to use.
+As a result, the team gets a useless product that no one wants to use.

 - Low price.
 Cheap and good quality product.
 It can’t be achieved in 95% of cases.
 Most likely you’ll have to find new developers to fix the mess that was made by unprofessional developers.
 At best you get an expensive product with mediocre quality.